matan23/HenriPotier/README.md

 # HenriPotier

-An example app using socketstore
+an example app using https://github.com/matan23/MTJSocketStore